matiasrodriguezc/emotionAI/README.md

 **EmotionAI** is a full-stack web application that uses a fine-tuned XLNet model to perform real-time emotion classification on user-provided text.
 The project demonstrates an end-to-end MLOps workflow, from data preprocessing and model training to building a REST API and creating an interactive, modern user interface.

-*A link to the live demo will be available once deployed.*

 ## 📋 Key Features

   * **Intelligent Backend:** A REST API built with **FastAPI** that serves a fine-tuned **XLNet** model for text classification into 4 emotion classes (joy, sadness, anger, fear).